 The combination of Faile and the New York City Ballet was a great idea.
 An awesome art installation with the athleticism of the NYCB.
 The night that I saw both together couldn’t really have been a better evening.
-For me and Vicky it started early with a talk with principal dancer’s Sara Mearns and Jonathan Stafford.
+It started early with a talk with principal dancer’s Sara Mearns and Jonathan Stafford.
 They had an informal discussion that was based largely on the Q & A of the small audience.
 The topics varied from how they were told they had become principal’s to their commitment to their craft.
 Having heard them speak really helped inform me when I saw the ballet that night.

 I’ve known about Faile for some time but the scale and depth of what they had on display inside the David H. Koch Theater was special.
 I started walking around the piece from the fourth ring and slowly made it around through a 360 when I eventually made it to the ground floor.
 There was so much to see from multiple angles.
 I shot a lot of photographs hoping that I wouldn’t miss anything with my eyes.